Who could England play in the World Cup 2018 knockout rounds?

 The time and day of England’s quarter-final game will again depend on where they finish in the group and whether they make it through the round of 16.

-If England does reach a quarter-final, the media match split means the game will almost certainly air on BBC1 – the broadcaster have the first two choices of quarter-final games.
+If England do reach a quarter-final, the media match split means the game will almost certainly air on BBC1 – the broadcaster have the first two choices of quarter-final games.

 If England finish first in Group G and win their round of 16 Match…